-Nondiscrimination policy.
-Indiana University provides its services without regard to sex, age, race, religion, ethnic origin, veteran status, or handicap.
+Nondiscrimination policy Indiana University provides its services without regard to sex, age, race, religion, ethnic origin, veteran status, or handicap.
 An Affirmative Action Office on each campus monitors the University's policies and assists individuals who have questions or problems related to discrimination.

-Confidentiality of Student Records.
-In accordance with federal statutes and regulations, student records are confidential and available for disclosure to persons other than the student only under stated conditions.
+Confidentiality of Student Records In accordance with federal statutes and regulations, student records are confidential and available for disclosure to persons other than the student only under stated conditions.

-Professional Liability Insurance.
-All students in the School of Nursing having patient/client contact will be covered under the master malpractice contract for Indiana University.
-Student nurses are not required to carry a separate malpractice policy for performing duties as a student nurse.
-This liability insurance will not extend to employment outside of class-related activities.
+Professional Liability Insurance All students in the School of Nursing having patient/client contact will be covered under the malpractice contract for Indiana University.
+This liability insurance excludes work for pay.

-Health Requirements.
-All students must meet health requirements on the campus where they are enrolled.
-Specific instructions will be distributed at the appropriate time.
+Health Requirements All students must meet health requirements on the campus where they are enrolled.
+Specific instructions will be distributed prior to clinical assignment.

-Handicapped Students.
-Persons who have physical or mental impairments are encouraged to work with academic counselors to plan how the applicant can be helped to meet essential program requirements.
-A person who is a qualified handicapped person is one who meets academic requirements and technical standards that are essential to the program of instruction or to any directly related licensing requirements.
+Handicapped Students People who have physical or mental impairments are encouraged to work with academic counselors to plan how they can be helped to meet essential program requirements.
+The handicapped person must meet academic requirements and technical standards that are essential to the program of instruction or to any directly related licensing requirements.
 Modifications in the means by which academic requirements are met will be given individual consideration.
 An example would be a change in length of time required to meet degree requirements.

-Uniforms.
-Associate of science and basic baccalaureate students wear the designated uniforms of the School.
+Uniforms Associate of Science and basic baccalaureate students wear the designated uniforms of the school.
 Registered nurse students wear the uniform of their choice.
 All students wear the designated identification pin(s).
 For experience in community nursing, all students wear the uniform designated by the agency policy.

-Transportation.
-Students are to provide their own transportation for educational experiences requiring travel.
+Transportation Students are to provide their own transportation for educational experiences requiring travel.
 Classes and clinical facilities are distributed in various locations at each campus, with limited public transportation.
-Cars are desirable.
+Students using cars must be able to show proof of automobile insurance of \$100,000/\$300,000 bodily injury liability and \$5,000 property damage liability.

-Eligibility for Licensure.
-Any person who makes application for examination and registration as a registered nurse in the state of Indiana shall submit to the Indiana State Board of Nurses' Registration and Nursing Education written evidence, verified by oath, that he/she: (1) has completed an approved high school course of study or the equivalent thereof, and (2) has completed the prescribed curriculum in a state accredited school of nursing and holds a diploma or certificate therefrom.
-Graduates of schools of nursing that are outside the United States of America must meet the requirements of the Indiana State Board of Nurses' Registration and Nursing Education for eligibility to take the examination for licensure.
+Eligibility for Licensure Those who make application for examination and registration as registered nurses in the state of Indiana shall submit to the Indiana State Board of Nurses' Registration and Nursing Education at the Health Professions Service Bureau written evidence, verified by oath, that they 1) have not been convicted of any act that would constitute a ground for disciplinary sanction under the state board rules and regulations or of any felony that has direct bearing on their ability to practice competently, 2) have completed an approved high school course of study or its equivalency as approved by the appropriate educational agency, and 3) have completed the prescribed curriculum in a state accredited school of nursing and hold the diploma or certificate therefrom.

+International students and graduates of schools of nursing that are outside the United States of America must meet the requirements of the Indiana State Board of Nurses' Registration and Nursing Education for eligibility to take the examination for licensure.